WERC (AM): MOR, Top 40 and AC

 The advent of television in the 1950s caused network programming to shift from radio to television.
 By the early 1960s, WBRC was one of two Middle of the Road (MOR) stations in Birmingham, airing a mix of popular adult music, news and sports.
 It continued in that format until 1972, when Taft Broadcasting sold WBRC-AM-FM to Mooney Broadcasting.
 Taft retained ownership of WBRC-TV until 1987.
-As Federal Communications Commission (FCC) regulations at that time prohibited stations with different owners from sharing the same call letters, Mooney changed the call signs of the radio stations to WERC and WERC-FM--a nod to the old call letters.
-WERC was christened "96-ERC" and it flipped to Top 40, launching an all-out assault on the market's leading contemporary hit station, 610 WSGN (now WAGG).
+As Federal Communications Commission (FCC) regulations at that time prohibited stations with different owners from sharing the same call letters, Mooney changed the call signs of the radio stations to WERC and WERC-FM—a nod to the old callsigns.
+WERC was christened "96-ERC" and it flipped to Top 40, launching an all-out assault on the market's leading contemporary hit station, WSGN (now WAGG).

 For much of the 1970s, WERC and WSGN were two of the most listened-to stations in Birmingham.
 The beginning of WERC's demise as a Top 40 powerhouse came in 1977, when its own FM sister station was relaunched as contemporary hit radio (CHR) station WKXX, "Kicks 106" (now WBPT).
 By 1980, 960 WERC modified its format to full service, adult contemporary music coupled with a sizable news and sports department, and was known as "News Plus 960, WERC".
 In 1981, the station launched an afternoon drive time sports call-in show hosted by future University of Alabama football announcer Eli Gold.

-Talk Radio
+Talk radio

 Competing unsuccessfully against WSGN and WAPI as an adult contemporary station, WERC dropped music in May 1982.
 It flipped to a news-talk format, which continued until January 2011.
 The station was an early affiliate for the syndicated Rush Limbaugh Show.
 For much of the 1990s, the WERC line-up featured TC and John Ed as morning hosts, Paul Finebaum hosting a sports show in the afternoon, and Russ and Dee Fine hosting evenings.

 During a 1993 snowstorm that paralyzed the Birmingham area, WERC became the primary source of information and assistance for hundreds of thousands of residents that were stranded by the weather without power, in some cases, for weeks.
 In 1997, WERC was bought by Capstar Broadcasting.
 Capstar was later acquired by San Antonio-based Clear Channel Communications.